singlequote/Laravel-datatables/docs/middleware.md

 ```

 ## Field wrapper
-If you really want to prevent users from ready data that they are not allowed to see, you can use the Field wrapper.
+If you really want to prevent users from reading data that they are not allowed to see, you can use the Middleare field.
-This class removes the data completely from the data output.
+It removes the data completely from the data source.

 You can use the exact same filters as shown above

 ```php
 Middleware::make('id')->permission('edit users')->role('admin')->wrap(function(){
     return [